-The program will be established in Bay County and will have a positive ripple effect in supplementing the workforce pipeline for the entire Northwest Florida region.
-The investment in cultivating talent in Bay County supports an overall regional approach that demonstrates to
+The program will be established in Bay County and will have a positive ripple effect in supplementing the workforce pipeline for the entire Northwest Florida region in a field that is considered in high demand for all affected counties.
+The investment in cultivating talent in Bay County supports an overall regional approach that indicates to potential foothold companies that the entire Northwest Florida Panhandle has a candidate pool who are workforce ready and can seamlessly pursue Advanced Welding training to meet the demands of the surrounding industry.

-3. How the project is transformational and how it will affect the disproportionately affected counties in the next ten years.
+3. How the project is transformational and how it will effect the disproportionately affected counties in the next ten years.